MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

   } else {
     let err = new Error('You must log in to view this page');
     err.status = 401;
+>
     return res.redirect('/login');
   }
 }
 ```
+>

-This function might look complicated, but it is really simple.
+This function might look complicated at first, but it is really simple.
 It just checks for the existence of a `session`, and a `userId` value on that session.
 If they both exist, we call `next()` and continue on; otherwise we redirect the user to the login page.

 Let's see an example of how to use this code by requiring authorization for users to view our users index–the list of all the users in the system.
 To start, open the users routes file (`routes/users.js`) and include our authorization helpers at the top (`const auth = require('./helpers/auth')`).